thatguystone/debs/README.md

 # debs [![Build Status](https://travis-ci.org/thatguystone/debs.svg?branch=master)](https://travis-ci.org/thatguystone/debs)

 For building your .debs.

-This is a wrapper around sbuild and dput, but it automates it all for you.
+Think of this as a local buildd.

 ## Config